RomanEmreis/romanemreis/README.md

 - Ergonomics and predictability
 - Accessibility and performance

-My work explores approaches that avoid this tradeoff.
+These systems explore approaches that avoid this tradeoff.

-The goal is to build systems that:

-- Reduce cognitive overhead without hiding behaviour
-- Remain explicit and composable
-- Scale from learning environments to production-grade infrastructure

 ## Systems